suxubi/glyph-party/README.md

 Tired of hunting through nightmarish Unicode search websites that look like they were designed in 1995?
 So was I. After spending way too long trying to find the perfect symbols for a terminal app, I decided enough was enough 👿

-**Glyph Party** is what happens when a developer gets fed up with ugly interfaces and decides to build something beautiful instead.
-It's Unicode search, but ✨*pretty*✨.
+**Glyph Party** is what happens when a developer gets fed up with ugly interfaces tuat are awkward to use and decides to build something better instead.
+It's Unicode search, but ✨*pretty*✨ and easy to use.

 ## 🚀 What You Get